dleslie/emacs.d/README.md

 emacsclient -c
 ```

-Or (preferred) launch an Emacs client and have it create a server if necessary:
+Or (preferred) launch an Emacs client in a login shell and have it create a server if necessary:

 ```
-emacsclient -c -a ""
+bash --login -c 'emacsclient -c -a ""'
 ```

 Using .projectile to Create a Project Root